mvolkmann/blog/src/neovim.md

 ## Installing

-In macos, Neovim can be installed using Homebrew. by entering `brew install neovim`.
+In macOs, Neovim can be installed using Homebrew.
+To install it, enter `brew install neovim`.
+To upgrade after it has been installed, enter `brew upgrade neovim`.

 If you are already in the habit of using Vim, it's a good idea to add an alias from "vim" to "nvim"